Liberace: Early career

 In 1943, he began to appear in Soundies (the 1940s precursor to music videos).
 He recreated two flashy numbers from his nightclub act, the standards "Tiger Rag" and "Twelfth Street Rag".
 In these films, he was billed as Walter Liberace.
-Both "Soundies" were later released to the home-movie market by Castle Films.
-In 1944, he made his first appearances in Las Vegas, which later became his principal venue.
+Both Soundies were later released to the home-movie market by Castle Films.
+In 1944, he made his first appearance in Las Vegas, which later became his principal venue.

-He was playing at the best clubs, finally appearing at the Persian Room in 1945, with Variety proclaiming, "Liberace looks like a cross between Cary Grant and Robert Alda.
+He was playing at the best clubs, finally appearing at the Persian Room in 1945, and Variety wrote "Liberace looks like a cross between Cary Grant and Robert Alda.
 He has an effective manner, attractive hands which he spotlights properly, and withal, rings the bell in the dramatically lighted, well-presented, showmanly routine.
-He should snowball into box office."
+He should snowball into the box office."
 The Chicago Times was similarly impressed: He "made like Chopin one minute and then turns on a Chico Marx bit the next."

 During this time, Liberace worked to refine his act.
 He added the candelabrum as his trademark, inspired by a similar prop in the Chopin biopic A Song to Remember (1945).
-He adopted "Liberace" as his stage name, making a point in press releases that it was pronounced "Liber-Ah-chee".
+He adopted Liberace as his stage name, making a point in press releases that it was pronounced "Liber-Ah-chee".
 He wore white tie and tails for better visibility in large halls.
-Besides clubs and occasional work as an accompanist and rehearsal pianist, Liberace played for private parties, including those at the Park Avenue home of millionaire oilman J. Paul Getty.
+Besides clubs and occasional work as an accompanist and rehearsal pianist, Liberace played for private parties, including ones at the Park Avenue home of millionaire oilman J. Paul Getty.
 By 1947, he was billing himself as "Liberace—the most amazing piano virtuoso of the present day."